 Regular projects may submit a maximum of two major changes during their lifetime.
 Small-scale projects are allowed one major change.
 One major change request, however, can consist of any number of the changes listed below.
-Please note that major change options for small-scale projects only include adding a new partner (keeping in mind that the maximum number of partners is 7), changing the status of subpartners to partners and changes of staff costs between partners.
+Please note that major change options for small-scale projects only include adding a new partner (keeping in mind that the maximum number of partners is 7) and changes of staff costs between partners.
 For small-scale projects it is not possible to extend the lifetime of the project.
 For regular projects, major changes include:

-- Project lifetime extensions of more than 6 months. - Transfers of budget between partners - Adding a partner/s.
-It is possible to add a partner, provided that they can be funded by redistributing the project budget across the partnership, i.e. overall project budget increases are not allowed as part of a major change - Adjusting work package and communication objectives

-Adding new investments or changing the description of the originally planned investments
+- Project lifetime extensions of more than 6 months2. - Transfers of budget between partners - Adding a partner/s.
+It is possible to add a partner, provided that they can be funded by redistributing the project budget across the partnership, i.e. overall project budget increases are not allowed as part of a major change - Adjusting work package and communication objectives - Adding new investments or changing the description of the originally planned investments

-Major changes can be submitted in the Online Monitoring System via the changes module between reporting rounds and must be approved before a report is open.
+Major changes can be submitted in the Online Monitoring system via the changes module while a report is open, but approval is granted only after the report has been approved by the JS.
 They should be carried out in close consultation with the Joint Secretariat to avoid unnecessary delays or problems.
 The Joint Secretariat can advise on the best timing for submitting a major change.
 Approval of major changes is granted by the Monitoring Committee.
 Projects should be aware that any major change request must be well justified.
 If a change request is rejected, the project needs to continue the implementation based on the latest version of the approved application.
 In extreme cases, i.e. where a change seriously undermines the value of the original project, the Monitoring Committee may decide to end support to the project.